T-8

 A criterion for localization: vanishing decay rate

-• Green functions and self-energies.
-Given a lattice with sites , we call the wave function completely localised in site .
-The Anderson model has Hamiltonian
+• Anderson model and return probability.
+Consider a lattice with sites .
+We call the wave function completely localised in site .
+The Anderson model has Hamiltonian:

-• Self-energies and return probabilities.
-The local self-energies encode some information on the system’s dynamics, and thus on whether localization occurs.
-Consider a quantum particle initialised on the site at .
+To see whether localization occurs, consider a quantum particle initialised on the site at .
 The return probability amplitude , i.e. the probability amplitude to find the particle on the same site at later time, is

-Therefore, the system is not localized, since the probability to find it, at , in the same configuration where it was at decays very fast.
+and the system is not localized: the probability to find it, at , in the same configuration where it was at decays fast.
+For localization to occur, it must be that the imaginary part of goes to zero when .
+Given the randomness, this criterion should however be formulated probabilistically:

 Problems

-Problem 8: the Bethe lattice, recursion relations and cavity
+Problem 8: Bethe lattice, cavity method & recursion relations

 A Bethe lattice with .